folkertvanheusden/timeweb/README.md

 - allantools    (pip)

 And it is only useful if you run gpsd and ntpsec.
-In gps-ntp-monitor.py change the lines after 'you may need to change these' to suit your environment.
+Adapt configuration.py to your needs (example in configuration.py-example).
 Note that some tables/graphs may be empty when you open the website of it just after it was started for the first time.
 That's because it needs to collect some initial data first.